roubachof/Sharpnado.TaskLoaderView/README.md

 **Featuring:**

 * Default layout for all loading states (`Loading`, `Error`, `Success`, `Notification`, `Refresh`)
-* Stylable layouts including fonts, accent colors, error Docs, ...
+* Stylable layouts including fonts, accent colors, error images, ...
 * Any states are overridable with user custom views and easily positionned with AbsoluteLayout properties
 * Support for `Xamarin.Forms.Skeleton` nuget package
 * Support for refresh scenarios, and error while refreshing with the `ErrorNotificationView`